Welcome to MSVU!

 • We offer a variety of online courses every semester.
 Typically, online courses are identified by their section numbers (ex.
 18, 19, 20, etc.).
 Online courses may be offered in a variety of ways.
 Visit our online learning department to learn more about the different course delivery modes.

-You can also register for courses through the Registration Centre in your myMount account.
+You can register for courses through the Registration Centre in your myMount account.
 Follow the steps in this video for assistance.

 myMount Registration